Vet Costs and Pet Healthcare in Korea: What Foreign Residents Pay

 The 2024 fee disclosure law

-Effective January 2024, every vet clinic (동물병원) in Korea must publicly display prices for 11 standard service categories.
-The 11 categories are: initial consultation, follow-up consultation, hospitalization, and five vaccine types, plus X-ray, complete blood count, and related procedures.
+Effective January 2024, every vet clinic (동물병원) in Korea must publicly display prices.
+The requirement started at 11 standard service categories (initial consultation, follow-up consultation, hospitalization, five vaccine line items, X-ray, complete blood count, and related procedures) and expanded to 20 categories effective January 1, 2025.
+The eight new items include blood chemistry tests, electrolyte tests, abdominal ultrasound, CT, MRI, heartworm prevention, external parasite prevention, and broad-spectrum deworming.
 The display can be a posted price list at reception, a booklet, or the clinic's website.
-The plan was to expand the requirement to 20 categories by mid-2024.

-Clinics that do not comply face a correction order, then a fine of up to 900,000 KRW, then possible suspension of up to one year.
+Clinics that do not comply face a correction order, then a fine of up to ₩900,000, then possible suspension of up to one year.

-In practice, compliance has been slow.
-A late-2024 survey of clinics in the Jongno and Yongsan districts found only 2 out of 10 had posted the required disclosures, per Korea Herald reporting.
+In practice, compliance was slow at first.
+An early-2024 survey of clinics in the Jongno and Yongsan districts found only 2 out of 10 had posted the required disclosures, per Korea Herald reporting in January 2024.
+You can also compare clinic prices by district on the government's price-disclosure portal at animalclinicfee.or.kr.

-What this means for you: always ask for a written estimate before authorizing treatment.
-If a clinic cannot or will not give you a price before you agree to a procedure, that is a signal to ask more questions.
+Always ask for a written estimate before authorizing treatment.
+If a clinic cannot give you a price before you agree to a procedure, ask more questions before proceeding.

 Consultation and checkup fees

-A 2023 Ministry of Agriculture and Food Rural Affairs (MAFRA) survey found a national average initial consultation fee of about 10,840 KRW, with a provincial range of roughly 7,280 to 13,772 KRW (1.9x variation between provinces).
+A 2023 Ministry of Agriculture and Food Rural Affairs (MAFRA) survey found a national average initial consultation fee of about ₩10,840, with a provincial range of roughly ₩7,280 to ₩13,772 (1.9x variation between provinces).
 Clinics in central Seoul districts (especially Gangnam and Apgujeong) routinely charge several multiples of those averages.

 These 2023 figures are the most recent published government data and are likely understated for 2026 prices, which have continued to rise.
 Treat them as a floor, not a current average, and check clinic price disclosures directly or call ahead for a quote.

-If cost is a priority, searching for a well-reviewed clinic outside the central districts is worth the extra commute.
+If cost is a priority, a well-reviewed clinic outside the central districts is worth the extra commute.

 Vaccination schedule